mikeduglas/WebSockets/README.md

 ## WebSocket client
 - can be written in Clarion, JavaScript, and so on.
+- untrusted connections allowed

 ### How to test:
-- Start TestServer.exe
+- Start TestServer.exe.
+To enable SSL, set following INI settings: port=443
+certfile=mycert.pfx
+certpwd=mypassword

 for web "chat" client:
-- Open http://localhost:88/client.html page in web browser, file TestServer\web\client.html will be loaded;
+- Open http://localhost:88/client.html page (or https://localhost/wssclient.html if SSL enabled) in web browser, file TestServer\web\client.html will be loaded;
 - type something in entry field and press "Send".
 A text you typed in will be send to the server, server will send it back to the client in upper case;
 you'll see the response in web browser.